mridoni/gix/doc/gixsql.md

       CONNECT TO :DBNAME USER :DBAUTH
     END-EXEC.

-In this case the two values are retrieved from the environment and passed to the CONNECT function.
+In this case the two values are retrieved from the environment variables DBNAME and DBAUTH and passed to the CONNECT function.

 DBAUTH is a "connection string"-style alphanumeric field, whose format is basically